 They cannot provide assistance for Schedule C (sole proprietorship business) with losses or complicated capital gains and losses.

 VITA services are also available to those with disabilities, the elderly and taxpayers with limited English.
 You can use the VITA Locator Tool to find them.

 Tax Counseling for the Elderly (TCE)

-Another option for filers with incomes below $66,000 is the Free File program through the IRS, which makes brand-name tax preparation software available as well as free e-filing.
+Filers with adjusted gross incomes of $73,000 and below can take advantage of the Free File program through the IRS, which makes brand-name tax preparation software available as well as free e-filing.
 Taxpayers can choose among several participating firms for the software that best fits their needs.

 A big advantage to Free File is using the e-filing option and signing up for direct deposit so that you can get your tax refund in a matter of days instead of waiting weeks for a check in the mail.

-NOTE: Information in this article is accurate as of January 11, 2019.
+NOTE: Information in this article is accurate as of January 30, 2023.